MupLever/TestTask/README.md

 # TestTask
-this is the solution of the test task from Flussonic<br/>
+This is the solution of the test task from Flussonic<br/>
 Fullname: Shlyuazhas Ilya Victorovich<br/>
 Group: IU6-61B